-INVESTMENT OBJECTIVE AND STRATEGY OF A FUND.
-The investment objectives, strategies and policies for each Fund will be set out in the Relevant Supplement.
+Investment Objective and Policy Of a Fund.
+The investment objectives, strategies and policies for each Fund are set out in the Relevant Supplement.

-The assets of each Fund will be invested in accordance with the investment restrictions contained in the UCITS Regulations which are summarised in "Investment Restrictions" below and such additional investment restrictions, if any, as may be adopted by the Directors for any Fund and specified in the Relevant Supplement.
-The Directors may establish Funds that will seek to track an Index ("Index Tracking Funds") or outperform an Index ("Actively Managed Funds") by:
+The assets of each Fund are invested in accordance with the investment restrictions contained in the UCITS Regulations which are summarised in "Investment Restrictions" below and such additional investment restrictions, if any, as may be adopted by the Directors for any Fund and specified in the Relevant Supplement.
+The Directors may establish Funds that seek to track an Index ("Index Tracking Funds") or outperform an Index ("Actively Managed Funds") by: